g1eng/sdatch/README.md

 All UMD compatible stacks (V8, Spidermonkey, etc.) are supported with babel-loader (based on babel-7.14.x).

 If you know there is corrupted behavior for the library on any browsers and if you think it should work, please make issues, thanks.

+# Known problems

+Many.
+Please wait for days to report all known issues.

 # Contact